D7460N/D7460N.dev/ADD.md

 ***These are the questions this project seeks to answer.***

-New(_ish_) browser support for modern HTML and CSS functionality and accompanying design and development techniques may allow for these questions to be answered by literally "doing more with less". ([Least Power Principle](#least))
+Native browser support for modern HTML and CSS functionality and accompanying design and development techniques may allow for these questions to be answered by literally "doing more with less". ([Least Power Principle](#least))

 _We shall see . . ._